torproject/torbrowser-launcher/README.md

     ./build_rpm.sh
     sudo yum install dist/torbrowser-launcher-*.rpm

+### Run without installing

+Install the dependencies: sadly, not all of them are available in virtualenv, so you will need to install (some of) them system-wide.
+Then, you can run TBL_SHARE=share ./torbrowser-launcher

 ## Installing in Ubuntu

 I've created a PPA where I'm maintaining torbrowser-launcher binaries.
 You can install in an Ubuntu-based distribution like this: